AI Trail Analysis

 - primitive camping (nearby)

-- restrooms (at Amicalola Falls State Park or nearby towns)
+- Amicalola Falls State Park (lodging, dining, visitor center)